aminatanimashaun31/gameday-notifications/README.md

 ## Create the SNS Publish Policy
 1. Open the IAM service in the AWS Management Console.
 2. Navigate to Policies → Create Policy.
-3. Click JSON and paste the JSON policy from gd_sns_policy.json file
+3. Click JSON and paste the JSON policy from gameday_sns_policy.json file
 4. Replace REGION and ACCOUNT_ID with your AWS region and account ID.
 5. Click Next: Tags (you can skip adding tags).
 6. Click Next: Review.
-7. Enter a name for the policy (e.g., gd_sns_policy).
+7. Enter a name for the policy (e.g., gameday_sns_policy).
 8. Review and click Create Policy.

 ## Create an IAM Role for Lambda